-Amortization of intangible assets was \$11.6 million in 2010, \$19.2 million in 2009 and \$17 million in 2008.
-The Company recorded \$4.5 million, \$12.2 million and \$11 million in 2010, 2009 and 2008, respectively, related to Aclara PLS's TWACS NG capitalized software.
-Amortization of intangible assets included \$4.8 million, \$4.7 million and \$4.2 million of amortization of acquired intangible assets related to the Company's acquisitions in 2010, 2009 and 2008, respectively.
+Amortization of intangible assets was \$12 million in 2011, \$11.6 million in 2010 and \$19.2 million in 2009.
+The Company recorded \$4.7 million, \$4.5 million and \$12.2 million in 2011, 2010 and 2009, respectively, related to Aclara PLS's TWACS NG capitalized software.
+Amortization of intangible assets included \$4.6 million, \$4.8 million and \$4.7 million of amortization of acquired intangible assets related to the Company's acquisitions in 2011, 2010 and 2009, respectively.
 The amortization of acquired intangible assets related to the Company's acquisitions is included in the Corporate operating segment's results.
-The remaining amortization expenses consist of other identifiable intangible assets (primarily software, patents and licenses).
+The remaining amortization expenses consist of other identifiable intangible assets (primarily software, patents and licenses) and are included in the respective segment's operating results.

-During 2010, the Company re-evaluated the economic useful life of its TWACS NG capitalized software as a result of the successful acceptance in the international markets and concluded the remaining TWACS NG asset value has an expected remaining useful life of ten years (compared to its previous useful life of seven years).
+The decrease in amortization expense in 2010 as compared to 2009 was mainly due to the Company's TWACS NG software.
+During 2010, the Company re-evaluated the economic useful life of its TWACS NG capitalized software and concluded the remaining TWACS NG asset value has an expected remaining useful life of ten years, through 2019 (compared to its previous useful life of seven years).

-OTHER EXPENSES, NET
+OTHER (INCOME) EXPENSES, NET

-Other expenses, net, were \$2.9 million, \$4.5 million and \$0.2 million in 2010, 2009 and 2008, respectively.
-The principal item included in other expenses, net, in 2010 consisted of approximately \$1.5 million of severance expenses.
-The principal item included in other expenses, net, in 2009 consisted of \$2.3 million of facility exit/relocation charges incurred in connection with the move of the Aclara RF facility consisting of leasehold improvement write-offs, lease contract termination costs and physical move costs.
-There were no other individually significant items included in other expenses, net, in 2010, 2009 or 2008.
+Other (income) expenses, net, was (\$5.1) million in 2011 compared to other expenses, net, of \$2.9 million and \$4.5 million in 2010 and 2009, respectively.
+The principal component in other (income) expenses, net, in 2011 was (\$7.6) million of income representing a revaluation of the earnout liability related to the Xtensible acquisition.
+The principal item included in other expenses, net, in 2010 was \$1.5 million of severance expenses.
+The principal item included in other expenses, net, in 2009 consisted of \$2.3 million of facility exit/relocation charges incurred in connection with the move of the Aclara RF facility.
+There were no other individually significant items included in other (income) expenses, net, in 2011, 2010 or 2009.